Cold Turkey Still #1 Quit Smoking Method

 Their products have never prevailed against cold turkey but against smokers who joined studies seeking free quitting products but were instead given an inert placebo look-a-like.
 In fact, placebo isn't even a real quitting method.

 The truth is that approved quitting products have failed to prevail against real cold turkey quitters in nearly every real-world quitting method survey conducted to date.
-Most recently see: a 2012 Annual Review of Public Health study; a 2009 GlaxoSmithKline survey; a 2007 UK NHS survey (see Table 6); a 2006 National Cancer Institute survey; a 2006 general practice physician patient survey; and a 2005 study of UK NHS quitters (see Table 6).
+Consider the 2018 PLoS One study, a 2013 Gallup Poll, a 2012 Annual Review of Public Health study, a 2009 GlaxoSmithKline survey, a 2006 National Cancer Institute survey, a 2006 general practice physician patient survey and a 2005 study of UK NHS quitters (see Table 6).

 So let's hear from a few cold turkey quitters who have quit for at least one year.
 The below victory messages are shared at WhyQuit.com, the only online quitting site that actually champions and teaches successful cold turkey quitting.

 I quit on June 6th, 2007 after 15 years of smoking.
 I found your site and your ebook and decided to go cold turkey.
 For almost 3 weeks everything was blurry but then it started getting clearer again.
 It's been over two years that I have not had a single cigarette and I count that among the top achievements of my life.
 It gives me so much pride.

 My son was born three months after I'd quit.
 There are days when we would be lying in bed and I would ask myself what would it be like if I had not quit.
 My little boy would suffer from the cigarette smoke and my wife would not kiss me as much as she now does.
 Everything smells so good now, like a floral garden.
 It's heavenly to be a non-smoker.